-El Palo Alto, 1883 Source: Stanford ALL Image Exchange (SALLIE) The diaries describe multiple troops of up to 100 bears and tracks all over the State.
-They found bear scat along San Francisco Bay while camped next to the "Palo Alto" (left) along San Francisquito Creek, where lived the highest concentration of Indian villages on the San Francisco Peninsula.
+The diaries contain dozens of reports of bears and tracks all over the State.
+They found bear scat along San Francisco Bay while camped next to the "Palo Alto" (left) along San Francisquito Creek.
+There lived the highest concentration of Indian villages on the San Francisco Peninsula.
 Only once did the expedition encounter Indians hunting at all (a band of over 100 near Salinas) and they fled.
-Juan Crespí's meticulous diary describes the men as naked with many women wearing woven grasses or rabbit , although some did wear deerskin skirts.
+Juan Crespí's meticulous diary describes the men as naked with many women wearing woven grasses or rabbit skins, although some did wear deerskin skirts.
 Paloú added that Indians expressed great desire for clothing.
-During subsequent Spanish expeditions, the lack of meat continued and borderline nudity remained the standard of Indian dress until Coastal explorers met a tribe offering meat and wearing coats (including bear meat) at Destruction Island off the coast of Washington, at which point nudity ceased farther north.
+During subsequent Spanish expeditions, the lack of meat continued and borderline nudity remained the standard of Indian dress until Coastal explorers met a tribe offering meat (including bear meat) and wearing coats at Destruction Island off the coast of present day Washington, at which point nudity ceased farther north.
 One has reason to suspect bears constrained a food and material economy obviously based on small game, fish, clams, and plants farther south, as is supported by a large body of archaeological evidence.

 Both Spanish and Russian accounts report that grizzlies showed no fear of humans, attacked soldiers on horseback, entered a camp of 64 men and 189 mules at night more than once... then requiring seven or eight of said "lot of knock-down power" single-shot, .69 caliber musket balls at close range.
 You can bet news of that feat of Spanish arms traveled faster than Spanish mules (especially carrying so many men with scurvy).
 In every subsequent meeting with the tribes, the visitors were greeted with either open arms or blind fear (at Pajaro).
 As it turned out, besides geese, bears were the only game upon which the Spanish believed they could rely for the return trip to San Diego.
-Grizzlies were easy to hunt riding a mule with gun because they showed no fear of anything.
+Grizzlies were easy to hunt riding a mule with gun because they showed no fear of people.

 Together, these incidents with bears weave a spatial distribution pattern: "Many bears" in "Bear Valley" (above San Luis Rey in San Diego County), Lake Elsinore Valley nearby the Santa Ana Mountains, the San Gabriel Valley, along Santa Barbara beaches, the Los Osos ("the bears") Valley, the Salinas Valley, the Coyote Valley, the San Andreas VALLEY, and from Oakland into Richmond (then a boggy depression between ranges of hills).
 In all of those places, there were both bears and ample big game.
 In the few spots with people proximate to bears, the Indians not only offered no meat but gave the Spanish decoys for shooting geese.
 In Los Osos, Crespí's diary reported a huge plain with 100 grizzlies "grazing like oxen," tearing up the soil (probably foraging for bulbs) "as if it had been plowed" over an area of 5-7 square miles.
-Where bears were that many, there were no villages on the California coast.
+Where bears were that many, there were no villages.
+Yet there were bear sightings not far from the most densely populated villages on the California coast.